Social Icons

 Directed by Anthony Russo and Joseph Russo

-The jokes are packed, the drama is top class and the action is the best I have seen in the MCU.
-The role of Captain Marvel in the film cannot be underplayed as she did have a great effect.
+Marvel decided to wrap this up in such grand style.
+The movie is three hours long, and you will not want to miss a minute of it.
+The jokes are packed, the drama is top class, and the action is the best I have seen in the MCU.
+The role of Captain Marvel in the film cannot be underplayed as she had a great effect.

-Here is the challenge, Thanos was found but he was powerless to face the remaining Avengers left as the snap of the finger with the stones took a whole lot out of him.
-Also, he further made drained himself by destroying the stones.
+Here is the challenge: Thanos was found, but he was powerless to face the remaining Avengers, as the snap with the stones took a whole lot out of him.
+He had further drained himself by destroying the stones.
+With that plan hitting a dead end, the team decided to keep the universe in order, as the disappearance of half its occupants was causing a lot of chaos.

-It has been fives years since Thanos snapped his finger and Scott upon his return could tell that something was wrong.
-He goes to the Avengers compound and he is briefed of what has happened since he has been gone.
-He tells them that time in the quantum realm is not the same in the real world.
-He says the five years it was in the real world was to him five hours.
-He then suggest that they can use this knowledge to see if they can make a time machine.
+Remember, many things were happening around the world when Thanos snapped his fingers.
+We get to see Scott Lang (Ant-Man) return from the quantum realm, and he is confused.
+It has been five years since Thanos snapped his fingers, and Scott, upon his return, could tell that something was wrong.
+He goes to the Avengers compound and is briefed on what has happened since he’s been gone.
+He tells them that time in the quantum realm is not the same as in the real world.
+He says the five years in the real world felt like five hours to him.
+He then suggests that they can use this knowledge to see if they can make a time machine.

-Amazing stuff this movie.
-It is a critical and commercial success breaking box office records everywhere.
-It is set to make over $2 billion and we are left to guess where it will end.
+Amazing stuff, this movie.
+It is a critical and commercial success, breaking box office records everywhere.
+It is set to make over $2 billion, and we are left to guess where it will end.

 Avengers: Infinity War (2018)